 Our advice is free and impartial, and we will support you at every stage – from initial planning, through development and funding applications, right up to and beyond the launch.
 We can also direct you to other useful sources of funding and support.

-Our goal is that communities across Scotland are engaging, participating and benefiting in the energy transition to net zero.
+Our goal is to support communities to engage with, participate in, and benefit from the energy transition to net zero emissions.